Transparency in Dog Training

 Your dog depends on you to be a smart consumer of dog education.

 At Canine Behavior Science, we welcome your questions.
-You can attend a free seminar before you start classes, and even sit in a class (without your dog) and observe what goes on.
 We want you to become a smart consumer of dog education.

 This challenge was established by Jean Donaldson, author of “Culture Clash,” and someone who was one of my mentors.
 Here are our answers to the challenge questions: